loi-ng/Articles/strategist/BCG_Design.md

 Please note there are eight multiple-choice questions to complete in this task.
 Please be patient as each question loads and note there is only one right answer per question.

 You should expect to spend approximately 15 minutes completing this task.

 4
 Resources to help you with the task
 We think you've got everything you need for this task but if you're stuck and want a hand, drop us an email at admin@theforage.com mentioning this module.
-5
-Submit your work
-You may only credit this task to your CV if you make a genuine attempt at the work.
-You may resubmit work, iterate upon and reattempt work as many times as you want.
-Practice or learning attempt:
-toggle this switch to flag this was a practice attempt to BCG

-Upload icon
-Click here to start the task
-You will be sent to the task page.
-You may resubmit work, iterate upon, and reattempt work as many times as you want.
-Your Incomplete Deliverables:
-Click to revisit them and update them instead of starting a new submission